parvaneh-soleimany/ViTPose_classification/README.md

 The code evaluates the model based on simple accuracy.
 While accuracy is a useful metric, for imbalanced datasets or when different misclassification errors have different costs, other metrics such as precision, recall, and F1-score are crucial that can improve the comprehensiveness of assessment.

+Consequently, in the code just one classification method is hired which does not allow to compare different methods and choose the best one that fits the problems well.
+One improvement of the code provided can be implementing different methods.

+Consequently, the current code employs a single classification method, limiting the ability to compare various approaches and select the best one for addressing the specific issue at hand.
+An improvement to the existing code could involve the implementing of multiple methods for a comprehensive evaluation.